World Meteorological Organization

 Introduction

-FOSS solutions play a pivotal role as accelerators for the implementation of Early Warnings for All, a key WMO initiative aimed at protecting every person on Earth with life-saving early warning systems by 2027.
+FOSS solutions play a pivotal role as accelerators for the implementation of Early Warnings for All (EW4All), a key WMO initiative aimed at protecting every person on Earth with life-saving early warning systems by 2027.
 By providing accessible, customizable, and cost-effective tools, FOSS enables Members to rapidly deploy and adapt early warning systems to their specific needs and contexts.
-This approach is particularly crucial for developing countries (LDCs) and small island developing states (SIDS), where resource constraints often hinder the implementation of proprietary solutions.
+This approach is particularly crucial for least developed countries (LDCs) and small island developing States (SIDS), where resource constraints often hinder the implementation of proprietary solutions.

 Audience

-The document is intended for WMO Members who are involved in software development activities in their respective organizations (developers, managers/decision makers) as well as WMO Secretariat in the coordination, alignment and support of FOSS within WMO.
+The document is intended for WMO Members who are involved in software acquisition, implementation and development activities in their respective organizations (developers, managers/decision makers) as well as the WMO Secretariat in the coordination, alignment and support of FOSS within WMO.

 Scope